The 3 Most Important Aspects of Buying a Home

 Save as Much as you Can

-Buying a home requires cash for the down payment, closing costs, moving expense, new furniture, and fixtures.
+Buying a home requires cash for the down payment, closing costs, moving expenses, new furniture, and fixtures.

 Ask if the Seller is Willing to Contribute to the Cost of the Home